yangyating1998/FinanceNewsTopicModeling-Yahoo-Fox/README.md

-# Script-data-from-Yahoo-Finance
+# Scrap-data-from-Yahoo-Finance
-Script Financial News/Stories from Yahoo Finance.
+Scrap Financial News/Stories from Yahoo Finance.

 # Goal
-Script current posts from Yahoo Finance - Finance Module.
+Scrap current posts from Yahoo Finance - Finance Module.

-Script each article's detailed data: Title, Author, Time, and Content.
+Scrap each article's detailed data: Title, Author, Time, and Content.

 Organize all materials to a DataFrame and save to a `csv.` file.